marknovik7/workato-terraform/README.md

 ## Usage

 To use these Terraform scripts, ensure you provide the required inputs as specified in the schema above.
-Below is an example workflow dispatch configuration for provisioning an S3 bucket.